A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Reduced-Form IV Calibration and Endogeneity Analysis

 \item[Inelastic Supply of the Specific Tenor:] The effective float is further constrained by maturity.
 The daily net issuance of 3-month AA paper is often limited to \$1--\$5 billion.
 In this context, a sudden, unidirectional inflow of \$360 million within 48 hours represents a ``whale'' trade, constituting 10--30\% of the daily net flow in this specific tenor.

 \item[Limited Arbitrage Capacity:] Unlike equity markets, the CP market lacks high-frequency arbitrageurs who can absorb order imbalances instantaneously.
-When ``panic capital'' from DeFi is mechanically re-intermediated into this narrow segment, the supply curve becomes steep (inelastic). \end{description}
+When exploit-linked outflows are inferred to load into this narrow segment, the supply curve can be steep in the short run. \end{description}

-\paragraph{Conclusion on Magnitude.} The observed impact is not a puzzle but a reflection of limited arbitrage capacity in segmented markets.
-Our structural estimate implies that the demand for safe assets during these episodes is highly inelastic, amplifying the price impact of relatively modest capital flows.
+\paragraph{Conclusion on magnitude.} The magnitude discussion should be read through the lens of market segmentation rather than total market size.
+Even modest flows can matter for relative pricing in a narrow, high-grade short-term funding segment.
+At the same time, the routing of exploit-related outflows into that segment is inferred rather than directly observed, so the quantitative interpretation remains illustrative.

-While our Sparse GIV framework successfully identifies the implied elasticity of spreads, a limitation lies in the observability of intra-day fund flows.
-Due to the proprietary nature of MMF holding data, we do not directly observe the real-time order books of individual Prime Funds.
-Instead, our mechanism relies on the institutional binding of SEC Rule 2a-7 as a deterministic proxy for fund behavior.
-We infer the ``liquidity recycling'' channel through the distinct pricing anomalies in the segmented AA CP market, but future research with granular custodial data could further validate the precise routing of these flows.
+While our Sparse GIV framework provides a useful IV calibration, a limitation lies in the observability of intra-day fund flows.
+Due to the proprietary nature of MMF holding data, we do not directly observe the real-time routing of funds into individual prime funds.
+Instead, the prime-MMF channel is inferred from pricing responses and monthly holdings evidence.